Semantic and sentiment analysis of selected Bhagavad Gita translations using BERT-based language framework: Background

 \subsection{Historical developments}

 The information in Hindu texts was passed through oral transmission for thousands of years before being written in Sanskrit \cite{graham1993beyond,rocher1993law,parry1985brahmanical}.
+Although most of the ancient Hindu texts (Vedas, Upanishads and Bhagavad Gita) used Sanskrit, there are some prominent texts that were written in Tamil such as the Tirukkuṟaḷ \cite{cutler1992interpreting}.
 Knowledge about natural and astronomical events have been preserved through oral transitions \cite{kak2012mahabharata} which are linked to the Indus valley civilisation (Harappan) with mature period dated 8000 - 9000 years BCE (before the common era) by recent studies \cite{sarkar2016oxygen}.
-There are studies that show that the earliest text of Hinduism, known as the Rig Veda contains accounts of the Saraswati River \cite{dikshit2012rise} being active.
+There are studies that show that the earliest text of Hinduism, known as the Rig Veda, contains accounts of the Saraswati River \cite{dikshit2012rise} being active.
 Latest research shows that the Sarawati River started building sediments and drying 10,000 years ago \cite{khonde2017tracing}.
 The written history and dating of the composition of the texts are continuously being updated, since the transmission of knowledge was done orally for thousands of years before being written.
+There has also been a call to rename the Indus valley civilisation as the Saraswati civilisation and update the dating of the Vedic period \footnote{ Chronology of Indian civilisation is ‘dubious’, says IIT-Kharagpur calendar: \url{https://indianexpress.com/article/cities/kolkata/chronology-of-indian-civilisation-is-dubious-says-iit-kharagpur-calendar-7690601/}}.
 A major challenge has been in translating Vedic (ancient) Sanskrit which is the language of the Rig Veda \cite{petersen1912vedic,hock1975substratum}.
 The Bhagavad Gita is written in modern Sanskrit which has been easier to translate \cite{johannes2001traditional} when compared to the Rig Veda \cite{aurobindo2018secret}.